 - 80% of the property value: This is an ideal Loan to Value Ratio (LVR) in some ways, as you won’t need to pay LMI.
 You’ll need a 20% deposit; for example, if you are buying a $500,000 home, you’ll need a $100,000 deposit to borrow $400,000.

-- 85% of the property value: Unlike for higher LVR loans, the lending criteria for borrowing 85% are less strict and LMI is significantly cheaper.
-In some cases, some lenders may even waive the LMI premium.
-Lenders prefer those with a 15% deposit.
+- 85% of the property value: Unlike for higher LVR loans, the lending criteria for borrowing 85% is less strict and LMI is significantly cheaper or you can avoid it completely.

 - 90% of the property value: You can borrow 90% LVR as long as you can meet certain lender requirements.
 This usually includes clean credit history, timely repayment of debts, 10% deposit and stable employment with a strong income.

 - 95% of the property value: You’ll need to meet stricter bank criteria for a 95% home loan.
 To improve your chances, you must have a clean credit history, stable employment, good income, minimal debts and must not be buying an unusual property type or in a remote location.

 - More than 95% LVR: With a guarantor home loan, you can borrow up to 105% of the property value.
 This way, you don’t need a deposit and can avoid paying an LMI premium as well.